basarat/algorithms/README.md

 # In Queue
 As I record more videos they get put in a publish queue.
 Once released I will move them up.

 * Queue
 * LinkedList
+* How would you keep a hot cache of the 100 last requested items.

 [travis-image]:https://travis-ci.org/basarat/algorithms.svg?branch=master
 [travis-url]:https://travis-ci.org/basarat/algorithms